Indian maker of syrup linked to Uzbekistan deaths halts production; facility inspected | Law-Order

 Indian maker of syrup linked to Uzbekistan deaths halts production; facility inspected

-India's drug regulator said on Thursday that it had inspected Marion Biotech's production facility and promised more action based on the probe report after the company's cough syrup was linked to death of 18 children in Uzbekistan.
-A legal representative of Marion Biotech said the Indian maker of pharmaceuticals and cosmetics regretted the deaths and the company has halted production of the Dok-1 Max syrup.
+India's drug regulator said on Thursday that it had inspected Marion Biotech's production facility and promised more action based on the probe report after the company's cough syrup was linked to death of 19 children in Uzbekistan.

 - Country: